 Proper Dosage and Administration

 The typical adult dosage of chlorzoxazone is 250 mg to 750 mg taken three or four times daily.
-It is essential to follow your healthcare provider's instructions carefully and not exceed the recommended dosage.
+This is key to follow your healthcare provider's instructions carefully and not exceed the recommended dosage.
 Taking more chlorzoxazone than prescribed will not necessarily provide greater relief and may increase the risk of side effects.
 The medication should be taken with a full glass of water and can be taken with or without food.
 If you experience stomach upset, taking it with food may help.

 Managing Side Effects